effectai/developer-docs/docs/quickstart/README.md

 client.force.makeCampaign(campaignToIpfs, '11').then(console.log).catch(console.error)
 ```
 ### Visit Testnet
 Visit [https://testnet.effect.network](https://testnet.effect.network) to see the campaign.
-Follow the link and join your campaign to work on the tasks.
+Follow the link, sign in with your keypair and join your campaign to work on the tasks.

 ### Creating batches and uploading task data